intel/xpumanager/doc/Install_guide.md

 sudo rpm -e xpumanager

 ## How to enable or disable some daemon monitor metrics
 By default, Intel XPU Manager has provided as many GPU metrics as possible without changing the system settings.
-You may follow the steps below to collect more metrices or disable some metrices.
+You may follow the steps below to collect more metrics or disable some metrics.

 1. edit file "/lib/systemd/system/xpum.service" or "/etc/systemd/system/xpum.service" in some system.
    add "-m metric-indexes" to ExecStart.